 And make sure you report any suspicious activity to the police.
 Always better to be safe than sorry.

 1.)
 Being aware of your surroundings is something that can benefit you at any time, not just around the holidays.
-But when things get super busy or flashy or stressful, we can tend to forget or be distracted or be weighed down, which takes our attention away from what's going on around us.
-To know who and what is around you, and to trust your gut about those things, can help keep you safe.
+But when things get super busy or flashy or stressful, we can tend to forget or be distracted, or be weighed down, which takes our attention away from what's going on around us.
+Knowing who and what is around you, and trusting your gut about those things, can help keep you safe.

 When you park, try to park near a light, in a spot that's easy to see.
 If there's a big van parked next to you, or anyone or anything suspicious around your vehicle, that might be a red flag.